 improve faster in Jiu-Jitsu

 Let’s face it, learning Brazilian Jiu-Jitsu is not an easy task and to be honest the learning NEVER ends.
 One thing for sure though is that White belts have the toughest phase of the learning curve because every position and every technique is foreign, challenging and often confusing.

 I decided to write this article to give any of you white belts and beginners a few things that will help you learn faster and hopefully stick through what is likely to be the toughest part of your Jiu-Jitsu journey.

 I feel that if you can get past White belt and well into your Blue or Purple Belt that most of you will end up making Jiu-Jitsu a lifestyle and continue training for the rest of your life.
 The hard part is getting through the White belt phase or the first couple years of training.

 So here are five tips for white belts to improve faster in Brazilian Jiu-Jitsu

 Train on a consistent bases

 It is so important to train consistently and not take breaks off of training.
-Now don’t get me wrong, I am not saying to train 7 days a week.
+Now don’t get me wrong, I am not saying to train 7 days a week or be on a weight loss supplement 24/7.
 I am saying to make it a goal to train consistently whether that be 2- 3-4 or more days per week.
 (2 is the minimum).
 But make yourself go to class every week no matter what.
 When you first start Jiu-Jitsu your body will be sore and tired, you will feel fatigued some days.
 However, you have to tell yourself that this is normal and push through the uncomfortable and unfamiliar soreness that you will surely experience at least once every week.